arnt/regext-epp-variants/draft-galvin-regext-epp-variants.md

 variant-aware and variant-agnostic clients.
 For variant-agnostic clients there is no change to the standard behaviour.
-The response contains the actual data of the domain, independent of the fact whether it is a variant or not.
+The response contains the actual data of the domain, independent of the fact whether it is a variant or not, in addition to the following:

+* if the variant-agnostic registrar is inquiring about a non-allocated variant, the response SHOULD be the same as the registrar inquiring about a reserved name.
+If you don't have a policy, suggest a policy.

+__TODO__: XML example of response?

-For variant-aware clients, the EPP &lt;info&gt; command is not extended, but its response is extended if the &lt;info&gt; command concerns a variant domain, i.e., at least two domains within a variant gruop have been activated.
+For variant-aware clients, the EPP &lt;info&gt; command is not extended, but its response is extended if the &lt;info&gt; command concerns a variant domain, i.e., at least two domains within a variant group have been activated.
 The response then always MUST include all primary domain names across any variant TLDs.
 Optionally the response may include the list of all activated variants (across all variant TLDs).

-In case a primary domain name is queried in the &lt;info&gt; command, the list of activated variants within the same TLD MUST be returned.
+In case a Primary Domain name is queried in the &lt;info&gt; command, the list of activated variants within the same TLD MUST be returned.

 In other words: